Frumph/comic-easel/readme.txt

 = 1.3.7 =
 New debug screen for variables and system information. (for me to help people with mainly) New option to enable transcripts to appear at the bottom of posts if the transcript exists instead of using the shortcode.
 Disable if you want to use the shortcode instead.
+added:
+bug fix for default values not setting when plugin updates, if the option for transcripts is enables in the config disable use of the shortcode [transcript] while it's active

 = 1.3.6 =
 Introducing Comic Easel - Import  (comic -> import in the wp-admin)